Seoul’s Calculated Embrace: Why South Korea’s Crypto Pivot Is a Blueprint—and a Warning

 The act’s introduction helped accelerate an inflow of crypto players into the Southeast Asian city.

-Crypto.com, the world’s fourth-largest cryptocurrency bourse, relocated its headquarters from Hong Kong in 2021 and is seeking a license.
+Crypto.com, the world’s fourth-largest cryptocurrency bourse, relocated its headquarters from Hong Kong in 2021 and is seeking a licence.
 An affiliate of Huobi Group, which operated China’s biggest crypto exchange before last year’s blanket ban, is also applying, and its co-founder Du Jun has spent the last two years in Singapore.
 Binance’s Zhao, for that matter, had also been based in the city-state for the past two years.

-All told, some 170 firms applied, including Coinbase Global Inc., the exchange that went public in the US last year in a landmark moment for the crypto industry.
+All told, some 170 firms applied, including Coinbase Global Inc, the exchange that went public in the US last year in a landmark moment for the crypto industry.
 Gemini Trust, the bourse founded by Tyler and Cameron Winklevoss, is also among the applicants.
 Companies that have put in an application are allowed to operate in the city under a grace period until the regulator says otherwise or they drop out.

 But about 100 applicants have already withdrawn or been rejected.
 Most failed to meet Singapore’s criteria for preventing illicit flows of funds, a person familiar with the matter has said.